Indian Mounds Regional Park: Restored land in a sacred place

 Before the land was forcibly taken from the Dakota people by European colonizers, people conducted ceremonies and interments in the mounds, which were located atop the bluffs in part to better connect the earth, water and sky.
 (Photo by Lorie Shaull)

 Most of the mounds were destroyed or damaged through excavation and development of the area in the 1800s — flattened to make way for roads, homes and park infrastructure.
 For many years, the full cultural importance of this site to the Dakota and other Indigenous peoples has not been represented.
-The City of St. Paul is working with tribal nations to change that.
-In September, they released a new Cultural Landscape and Interpretive Plan for this park, a project guided by Dakota representatives that looks back to the history of the place and plans for better interpretation over a 20-year arc.
+The City of St. Paul is working with Native nations to change that.
+There is now a Cultural Landscape and Interpretive Plan for this park, a project guided by Dakota representatives that looks back to the history of the place and plans for better interpretation over a 20-year arc.

 Coming together to cultivate thriving habitat